NethServer/docs/administrator-manual/en/blacklist.rst

 A popular free IP blacklist is `Firehol <https://github.com/firehol/blocklist-ipsets>`_.
 Experienced administrators can also `setup their own IP blacklist server <https://docs.nethserver.org/projects/nethserver-devel/en/latest/nethserver-blacklist.html#setup-a-blacklist-server>`_.

+.. warning:: If :ref:`proxy-section` is enabled, in any mode, :guilabel:`DNS blacklist` will not work for proxied hosts.

 Whitelist
 ---------